semaphoreci/docs/docs/reference/sem-command-line-tool.md

 Secret 'my-secrets' updated.
 ```

-This means that the `my-secrets` secret was updated successfully.
+This means that `my-secrets` was updated successfully.

-You can also use `sem apply -f` in a similar way to update an existing dashboard.
+You can also use `sem apply -f` in the same manner to update an existing dashboard.

 ### sem delete

-The `sem delete` command is used for deleting existing resources, which means
-that is used for deleting Semaphore 2.0 projects, dashboards, and secrets.
+The `sem delete` command is used for deleting existing resources, i.e. Semaphore 2.0 projects, dashboards, and secrets.

 When you delete a secret, then that particular secret will disappear from the
 active organization, which will affect **all** the Semaphore 2.0 projects that are